 In the conference room, the daily situation meetings take place, but also shift handovers or mission planning.
 The scientists also meet here to discuss their results and plan further research.

-The second large antenna system is also a steerable antenna consisting of two sub-antennas.
+The second large antenna system is the steerable Helio-Physics antenna consisting of two sub-antennas.
 The antennas are directed synchronously at the object and then fire a series of pulses of different frequencies to analyze the echoes accordingly.
 Sometimes the main antenna or the antenna array is also used as an additional receiver.
 Depending on the procedure, measurements can take seconds, hours or even days.
 The antennas are also controlled from the control center.

 The digital model is now finished, the next step is to convert the digital into the analog ….
 But before the conversion the next step is the creation of the manual from the digital model in stud.io